 Humans and Machines

-How can science help us understand, anticipate, and shape major disruptions from Artificial Intelligence, the Web, and social media to the way we think, learn, work, play, and govern?
+The Center for Humans & Machines conducts interdisciplinary science, to understand, anticipate, and shape major disruptions from digital media and Artificial Intelligence to the way we think, learn, work, play, cooperate and govern.

 Machines powered by artificial intelligence increasingly mediate our social, cultural, economic and political interactions.
-Understanding the behaviour of artificial intelligence systems is essential to our ability to control their actions, reap their benefits and minimize their harms.
+Understanding the behavior of artificial intelligence systems is essential . . .
+Read more.